Morgenthau Plan: Actions taken under JCS 1067

 In January 1946 the Allied Control Council set the foundation of the future German economy by putting a cap on German steel production; the maximum allowed was set at about 25% of the prewar production level.
 Steel plants thus made redundant were dismantled.
 Also as a consequence of the Potsdam Conference, the occupation forces of all nations were obliged to ensure that German standards of living could not exceed the average level of European neighbors with which it had been at war, France in particular.
 Germany was to be reduced to the standard of life it had known in 1932.
 The first "level of industry" plan, signed in 1946, stated that German heavy industry was to be lowered to 50% of its 1938 levels by the closing of 1,500 manufacturing plants.

 On 2 February 1946, a dispatch from Berlin reported:

 Some progress has been made in converting Germany to an agricultural and light industry economy, said Brigadier General William H. Draper, Jr., chief of the American Economics Division, who emphasized that there was general agreement on that plan.

 He explained that Germany's future industrial and economic pattern was being drawn for a population of 66,500,000.
 On that basis, he said, the nation will need large imports of food and raw materials to maintain a minimum standard of living.
 General agreement, he continued, had been reached on the types of German exports – coal, coke, electrical equipment, leather goods, beer, wines, spirits, toys, musical instruments, textiles and apparel – to take the place of the heavy industrial products which formed most of Germany's pre-war exports.

-By 28 February 1947, it was estimated that 4,160,000 German former prisoners of war, by General Dwight D. Eisenhower relabeled as Disarmed Enemy Forces in order to negate the Geneva Convention, were used as forced labor by the various Allied countries to work in camps outside Germany: 3,000,000 in Russia, 750,000 in France, 400,000 in Britain, and 10,000 in Belgium.
-Meanwhile in Germany, large parts of the population were starving, at a time when according to a study done by former US President Herbert Hoover the nutritional condition in countries in Western Europe was nearly pre-war normal.
-German prisoners engaged in dangerous tasks, such as clearing mine fields.

 A draft report from The President's Economic Mission to Germany and Austria stated: